opf/openproject/docs/system-admin-guide/calendars-and-dates/README.md

 ## Date format

-Administrators are able to change the deafult time and date formats in OpenProject.
+Administrators are able to change the default time and date formats in OpenProject.
 This affects how calendars and dates are calculated and displayed.

 To change this setting, navigate to **Date format** inside of the **Calendar and dates** settings.